filipsnastins/concurrency-control-with-dynamodb/README.md

 While the DynamoDB transaction was committing, the user sent a new request to change the `PaymentIntent` amount.
 Since the previous transaction hasn't been committed yet, the `PaymentIntent` is still in the `CHARGED` state, which allows changing the amount.
-While the application issued another DynamoDB transaction to change the `PaymentIntent` amount, the first transaction that requested the charge was committed, incrementing optimistic lock's version number by one.
+While the application issued another DynamoDB transaction to change the `PaymentIntent` amount, the first transaction that requested the charge was committed, incrementing the optimistic lock's version number by one.
 Therefore, the second transaction that changes the amount fails because its version number (`0`) doesn't match with the current version stored in the database (`1`).
-The user can retry changing the amount, but the application will reject the request because the `PaymentIntent` is now in the `CHARGE_REQUESTED` state that prevents changing the amount.
+The user can retry changing the amount, but the application will reject the request because the `PaymentIntent` is now in the `CHARGE_REQUESTED` state, which prevents changing the amount.
 As a result, concurrency anomalies are prevented, and `PaymentIntent` invariants are held.

 ```mermaid